picosh/pico/README.md

 ## Access localhost using https

-if you have a local webserver on localhost:8000, activate an SSH tunnel to us:
+If you have a local webserver on localhost:8000, activate an SSH tunnel to us:

 ```bash
 ssh -R dev:80:localhost:8000 tuns.sh